johannesjo/bumcss/README.md

     /* Sub element selectors
     While these should normally be avoided, there are two exceptions:
-    1. Child elements, that usually don't have any styling on them.
+    1. Child elements and pseudo elements that usually don't have any styling on them.
-    2. Positioning of global ui elements of global ui elements (e.g. icons).
+    2. Positioning of global ui elements of global ui components and default elements.
-    This is fine, because they normally should not have any positioning in the first place.*/
+    This is fine, because they normally should not have any positioning in the first place or can be easily overwritten in the case of default styles.*/

     // pseudo elements
     &:after {}